-Stepping down from the ministry may be better to advance the kingdom
+Stepping down from the ministry may be a better way to honor God

 We know a pastor’s father who once was a pastor but left the pastorate due to discouragement.
 Had he stayed, he may have hurt the name of Christ instead of advancing it.
 Likewise, my husband stepped down from the ministry of Sunday school teacher.
 He had two main reasons for His decision.